 Paediatrics is a medical specialty concerned with the health and wellbeing of children and young people.
 Advocacy for the health needs of children and young people is a key component of a paediatrician’s work.

-The Paediatric Policy and Advocacy Committee oversee the paediatric policy and advocacy agenda.
+The Paediatrics & Child Health Policy and Advocacy Committee oversee the paediatric policy and advocacy agenda.
 This includes developing RACP policy positions relating to child health and informing RACP advocacy on issues related to the health and wellbeing of children and young people.

 Health care of children in care and protection services – Australia

-On 21 June 2023, the RACP Health care of children in care and protection services – Australia position statement (PDF) was launched at the Parliamentary Child Health Roundtable at Parliament House, Canberra.
-The RACP hosted the event with the Parliamentary Friends of Child and Adolescent Health and Mental Health, which is Co-Chaired by Dr Mike Freelander MP, Dr David Gillespie MP, and Dr Monique Ryan MP.
+On 21 June 2023, the RACP Health care of children in care and protection services – Australia position statement (PDF) was launched at the RACP 2023 Parliamentary Child Health Roundtable at Parliament House, Canberra.
+The RACP hosted the event with the Parliamentary Friends of Child and Adolescent Health and Mental Health, which is Co-Chaired by Dr Mike Freelander MP, Dr David Gillespie MP, and Dr Monique Ryan MP, who are all Fellows of the RACP and attended the Roundtable.

 The position statement considers current evidence and proposes strategies and recommendations to deliver effective health care to children and young people who are at risk of entering out-of-home care, are in out-of-home care, or are in contact with care and protection services across Australia.
 Recommendations are directed to the Commonwealth and State/Territory Governments, and providers/workers involved with children and young people, health, care and protection services, across Australia.